Connect with us

 Dive in to learn how to smoke up a delectable pork butt, whip up your own Memphis-style barbecue sauce, & mix a smoked old fashion cocktail that will impress the in-laws.

 Summer grilling (smoking) season is upon us.
-Travel a of states and peppery brisket slow-smoked over post oak is king.
-But here in God's country, pork rules the roost.
+Travel west a couple of states and peppery brisket slow-smoked over post oak is king.
+But here in God’s country, pork rules the roost.
 If someone invites you to chow down on some barbecue in Mississippi, chances are its pulled pork, pork ribs, or some pork sausage.

 There will be time to talk about ribs, sausage, and yes, even brisket.
 For now, though, let’s stick to tender and succulent pulled pork.
 There are different names for the piggie muscle that yields pulled pork.
 Some people refer to it as a pork butt.
 Others, a Boston butt.
 Only it’s not the butt at all (that’s the ham you eat on Easter).

-The pork butt is actually the upper part of a pig's front shoulder.
+The pork butt is actually the upper part of a pig’s front shoulder.
 The lower part of the shoulder is called a “picnic ham.”
-If you have smoked a picnic ham you know it's a strange juxtaposition of pulled pork and the ham that on the hind quarters.
+If you have smoked a picnic ham you know it’s a strange juxtaposition of pulled pork and the ham that comes on the hind quarters.

 But enough yammering about things only your butcher needs to know.
 Let’s get to the cook, the accoutrements, and a smoky cocktail.
 Even if you’re a novice, a pork butt is one of the most forgiving pieces of meat you’ll ever smoke.
 It’s going to be delish.